reinfi/zf-dependency-injection/docs/Yaml.md

 # Configuring YAML driver

-In the `mxdimodule.local.php` file, you can uncomment the `extractor` and `extractor_options` keys to change the default extractor to Yaml as mapping source.
+In the `reinfi-di.local.php` file, you can uncomment the `extractor` and `extractor_options` keys to change the default extractor to Yaml as mapping source.

 Make sure the `file` key under `extractor_options` points to a valid yml file with mapping information.
 Example configuration can look as follows: